 Administration & Operations: Be the first point of contact for Bemis Center visitors.
 Help maintain the front desk and public spaces during operating hours.
 Become knowledgeable about exhibitions and public programs and communicate this information to patrons.
 Interns will assist the Operations Team with basic administrative tasks.
 Ideal candidates are eager to help with events and are comfortable working with numbers and excel.
 Time commitment: 10–15 hours per week, Tuesday–Saturday, between the hours of 11:00am–5:00pm.
 Assistance with at least two events per month required.

 Residency Program Administration: Contribute to the Bemis Center’s core residency program and related events.
-Assist in the coordination of Art Talk and Open Studios and gather alumni news for enewsletters.
-Ideal candidates enjoy administrative work, data input, working with artists, researching, organizing information, and desire handson experience in residency program support.
-Proficiency in Google Forms and Docs, and MailChimp, desired.
+Assist in the coordination of Open House/Open Studios events and gather alumni news.
+Ideal candidates enjoy administrative work, data input, working with artists, researching, organizing information, and desire hands-on experience in residency program support.
+Proficiency in Google Forms and Docs desired.
 Time commitment: 8–10 hours per week, Monday–Friday.
 Assistance with two public events per month is required.

-Artist-in-Residence Assistant: Be exposed to contemporary ideas and processes by working directly with the artists-in-residence.
+Artist-in-Residence Assistant: Be exposed to contemporary ideas and processes by working directly with artists-in-residence.
 Interns often make connections with artists that last a lifetime.
-Ideal candidates enjoy working with materials, sourcing information, are passionate about the arts, and want to gain handson experience in the studio.
+Ideal candidates enjoy working with materials, sourcing information, are passionate about the arts, and want to gain hands-on experience in the studio.
+Studio art experience preferred but not required.
 Time commitment: 10 hours per week, Monday–Friday.
 Assistance with at least two events per month required.

-Digital Communications: Help spread the word about Bemis programming via social media platforms, eNewsletters, and other digital platforms.
-Assist with the content creation for our social media accounts, engage our online audience and operate content distribution via Hootsuite.
+Digital Communications: Assist with the content creation for digital communications including social media, enewsletters, and website.
 Take photos of events and unique happenings in our venues.
-Assist with new promotion efforts while continuing to nurture our existing online communities by developing visually stimulating promo pieces for upcoming events.
-Post relevant promo pieces to web calendars and digitize and index archival materials.
+Post upcoming programs to online calendars and digitize and index archival communications materials.
 Time commitment: 8-10 hours per week, Monday–Friday.
 Assistance with most events is required for this internship.

 Application Instructions Please send the following materials to firstname.lastname@example.org.

 - Application — Completed application form, noting area(s) of interest.
-Download the form
+Download the application form

 - Resume — A current resume.